Network-Axis/bare.metal.network/docs/00-getting-started/development-environment.md

 [OrbStack](https://orbstack.dev) is a lightweight virtualization and container management tool for macOS, designed to make running Linux environments fast, easy, and seamless.
 It combines the simplicity of Docker Desktop with the power of a full Linux virtual machine, all while being native to Apple Silicon (M1/M2) and extremely efficient on system resources.

 One of the greatest features which enables seamless development is that OrbStack supports two-way file sharing between virtual machines and macOS.
-We will explain why this is a powerful tool for development [when we configure VS Code](#accessing-header-source-code-using-intellisense).
+We will explain why this is a powerful tool for development [when we configure VS Code](#configure-vs-code-for-ebpf-development).

+### What is Virtual Studio Code?
+[Virtual Studio Code](https://code.visualstudio.com/), commonly referred to as VS Code, is an Integrated Development Environment (IDE) that makes it easy to write, read, and debug code.

 ## Create an Ubuntu Virtual Machine
 To begin, create a file named `cloud-init.yaml`, and paste the following snippet: